- Customer Stories

 AppFlow collects flow and user-session level information valuable for application performance monitoring, analytics, and business intelligence applications from Citrix NetScaler appliances.
 It also collects web page performance data and database information.
 AppFlow transmits the information by using IPFIX.
 AppFlow defines new Information Elements to represent application-level information, web page performance data, and database information.

 NetStream collects IP traffic and resource usage, and sends the statistics to a dedicated Huawei Flow collector or a network management system (NMS) that has NetStream software installed for further accounting, network monitor or user monitoring and analysis.

 Cflowd is an Alcatel-Lucent tool used to sample IPv4, IPv6, MPLS, and Ethernet traffic data flows through a router.
 Cflowd enables traffic sampling and analysis by ISPs and network engineers to support capacity planning, trends analysis, and characterization of workloads in a network service provider environment.

 SteelCentral Flow Gateway is Riverbed’s flow collector.
 It gathers IP data flows from across the enterprise, and then collates and deduplicates it to provide a single view of the entire flow.
 Individual device-specific metrics are appended to the flow allowing other applications, such as SteelCentral NetProfiler, to generate detailed reports.

-SteelCentral Flow Gateway supports all popular flow metrics, from NetFlow (v5, v7, v9), IPFIX, Enhanced NetFlow, NBAR, sFlow, J-Flow, cFlowd, Packeteer FDR, Citrix AppFlow, Palo Alto Networks, Cisco NBAR2, MediaNet, ASA NSEL, AWS VPC Flow Logs, and Riverbed SteelFlow from SteelHead appliances.
+SteelCentral Flow Gateway supports all popular flow metrics, from NetFlow (v5, v7, v9), IPFIX, Enhanced NetFlow, NBAR, sFlow, J-Flow, cFlowd, Packeteer FDR, Citrix AppFlow, Palo Alto Networks, Cisco NBAR2, MediaNet, and ASA NSEL and Riverbed SteelFlow from SteelHead appliances.